alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   end
 end
 ```
-These functions decide the coorindates for the ticks according to the number of ticks required and then these function create an array to store the ticks which are *XTick* and *YTick* objects.
+These functions decide the coordinates for the ticks according to the number of ticks required and then these functions create an array to store the ticks which are *XTick* and *YTick* objects.
 The ticks are of two types (both for X and Y axes), minor tick and major tick which represent a smaller and a bigger tick relatively (the size of the major tick is twice the size of minor tick).
-**P.S. - Currently the ticks are not implemented for Magick backend and changes are required in the frontend of ticks as well and hence ticks will be discussed in detial in a later blog.**
+**P.S. - Currently the ticks are not implemented for Magick backend and changes are required in the frontend of ticks as well and hence ticks will be discussed in detail in a later blog.**

 Now, returning to the draw function of the axes, we actually start to draw the plots (Notice, till now we haven't actually drawn anything).
 So the next lines of code are:
 ```ruby